Beef carcass classification: USDA grading system

 The USDA grading system uses eight different grades to represent various levels of marbling in beef: Prime, Choice, Select, Standard, Commercial, Utility, Cutter, and Canner.
 The grades are based on two main criteria: the degree of marbling (intramuscular fat) in the beef, and the maturity (estimated age of the animal at slaughter).
 Prime has the highest marbling content when compared to other grades, and is capable of fetching a premium at restaurants and supermarkets.
 As of June 2009, about 2.9% of carcasses grade as Prime.
 Choice is the most common grade sold in retail outlets, and represents roughly half of all graded beef.
-Select is sold as a cheaper, leaner option in many stores and is the lowest grade typically found for consumer purchase as a steak.
+Select is sold as a cheaper, leaner option in a number of stores and is the lowest grade typically found for consumer purchase as a steak.
 Younger cattle (under 42 months of age) tend to be graded as Prime, Choice, Select or Standard, while older cattle are more likely to be graded Commercial, Utility, Cutter, or Canner.
 These latter grades of beef are used for ground products rather than for consumer sale or food service.